✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 22. Deep Work

-Deep Work is a time management technique that also enhances your skills and creates value.
+Deep Work enhances your skills and creates value.
 The method aims to ensure that professional work is done distraction-free.

 How it Works:

-• Deep work includes tasks that demand more of your energy and focus.
-On the other hand, shallow work involves less demanding activities.
+• It includes tasks that demand more of your energy and focus.

 • You need to schedule a time for deep work.
-It is crucial to maintain focus and avoid distractions during this time.
 An expert tip says to schedule deep work during the time when you are the most energetic.

 23. ABCDE Method